0xrahuexec/scrcpy-gui_bak/README.md

 ---

-ScrcpyGUI v4 is a modern, feature-rich GUI for [scrcpy](https://github.com/Genymobile/scrcpy), completely rebuilt from the ground up using **Tauri v2**, **React 19**, and **Rust**.
+5crcpyGUI v4 is a modern, feature-rich GUI for [scrcpy](https://github.com/Genymobile/scrcpy), completely rebuilt from the ground up using **Tauri v2**, **React 19**, and **Rust**.
 It transforms your Android device into a professional tool for gaming, development, and content creation.

 ## 🚀 Key Features